The deadline to apply to Baton Rouge General’s School of Radiologic

 from the college(s) to the School of Radiologic Technology.

-Two Performance Appraisals – must be completed by a recent employer or instructors
+- Two Performance Appraisals – must be completed by a recent employer

 - HESI Admissions test scores